 Expand into more specific buyer segments.
 These pages target narrower queries with higher purchase intent.
 Think "waterproof hiking boots for wide feet" instead of "hiking boots."
 Lower volume, higher conversion rates, and less competition make these efficient wins.

 Add buying guides, comparison pages, and educational content that supports your category pages.
-These pieces capture upper-funnel traffic, build topical authority, and create internal linking opportunities that strengthen your entire page ecosystem.
+When executed well, these pieces can help capture upper-funnel traffic, reinforce topical relevance, and create internal linking opportunities that can strengthen your broader page ecosystem.
+This is where your content roadmap for SEO really compounds.

 Map seasonal peaks into your timeline.
 Pages targeting "best gifts for runners" need to be indexed and ranking weeks before the holiday season, not published the week of.
 Build seasonal content into earlier phases with publish dates timed to allow indexation and ranking before demand spikes.